 Patient Forms & Insurance information

 New patients are going to want to know if you accept their insurance before they even pick up the phone.
-Having these listed on their own page (we like this practice’s insurance page for an example) is helpful – it’s also helpful to have any forms they may need accessible.
+Having these listed on their own page is helpful – it’s also helpful to have any forms they may need accessible.